What Happens When You Stop? A Compassionate Look at Life after Weight Loss Injections

 Most weight loss injections belong to a class of drugs called GLP-1 receptor agonists.

-Originally developed for the management of Type 2 Diabetes (e.g. brands: Ozempic, Mounjaro) they were later approved for obesity ‘treatment’ (e.g. brands: Wegovy, Saxenda).
+Originally developed for the management of Type 2 Diabetes (e.g. brands: Ozempic, Mounjaro), they proved very effective for this, and they were later approved for obesity ‘treatment’ (e.g. brands: Wegovy, Saxenda).

 In the UK, NHS prescriptions are limited to those meeting certain medical criteria (BMI over 35 with ‘weight-related health conditions’), and prescriptions are typically capped at two years.